 If you’re anything like me, you research before jumping into anything, especially parenting-related.
 I was one of those first-time mamas that read ALL the pregnancy and parenting books.
 But I walked away feeling overwhelmed and almost inundated with too much information.
 I definitely didn’t learn my lesson because I did the same with potty training books!
 By the time I finished each book, I was overwhelmed.

 Ultimately, what I found the most helpful was talking to other moms about their experiences.
 Or reading helpful tips on mom blogs with real-life experiences.
 So learn from my mistakes!
 Don’t read all the books — get the cliff notes online and talk to real-life mamas!

 2. Don’t Rely Heavily on Pull-ups

-While there are a dozen different potty training methods, I personally found pull-ups to be the least helpful (other than for nighttime).
-Any time I had a pull-up on my two-year-old, she would go potty in them.
+While there are a dozen different potty training methods, I found pull-ups to be the least helpful (other than for nighttime).
+Whenever I had a pull-up on my two-year-old, she would go potty in them.
 Why?
 Well, they are basically just a “big girl diaper!”
-By the second or third day of potty training, I ditched the pull-ups altogether.
+I ditched the pull-ups altogether by the second or third day of potty training.
 And things went much smoother!